Anthares101/netpwn/README.md

 ## Installation

 Just execute `pip3 install netpwn` and enjoy!
-Also, you can clone the repository and execute `pip3 install -r requirements.txt`.

-## Testing

-To launch the testing suite just execute `python3 -m unittest` after installation.
+You can use a virtual env or intall it system wide.

 ## Usage